ppy/osu-wiki/news/2020-11-27-project-loved-november-2020.md

 210 BPM, 3:46 | 5.48★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-Kyuare, a very known mapper throughout the osu!catch community, mapping a wide variety of maps and each one of those having a unique vibe to it. \
-*Destiny* isn't any different from this, it is a very solid overdose having a nice buildup going into the kiai, having a bunch of streams, jumps and even a hyperdash chain around the 1000 combo. \
-All in all, it is a map that a lot of players can play, while the higher ranked players will be able to full combo it, probably adding some mods on top of that as well.
+Kyuare, a very known mapper throughout the osu!catch community, maps a wide variety of maps and each one of them has a unique vibe to it. *Destiny* isn't any different, it's a very solid overdose having a nice buildup going into the kiai, having a bunch of streams, jumps and even a hyperdash chain around the 1000 combo mark.
+All in all, it's a map that a lot of players can play, while the higher ranked players will be able to full combo it, probably adding some mods on top of that as well.

 [![](/wiki/shared/news/2020-11-27-project-loved-november-2020/catch/2-yuudachi-no-ribbon.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})